22f2001198/library-management-system-v2/README.md

-completed frontend login system and now will continue to admin functionalities. added edit profile for both admin and user. created crud functions for sections.
+completed frontend login system and now will continue to admin functionalities. added edit profile for both admin and user. created crud functions for sections. created crud functions for books. created search for both admin and users. created rate and request books for users.